 We will add earth banking and fencing to maintain a safe distance for bridleway users.

 In the future, it will be possible to walk from Worminghall village to Wornal Park industrial estate avoiding the road completely.

-Whilst we have permission to close all of the bridlepaths for a period of 6 months, we do not want to close the site to regular users, as we know how important access to the site is to many people.
-We have therefore made an agreement with the local land owner to use part of his site for a temporary bridlepath.
-Signs have been put up at entrances to the site in order to explain the new path route.
+We appreciate that these delays will be frustrating to those people who have supported us and those wanting to make the most of the new bridlepath facility and we do ask you to bear with us.
+Whilst we have permission to close all of the bridlepaths during the CAVWAY construction, we do not want to close the site to regular users, as we know how important access to the site is to many people.
+We have therefore made an agreement with the local land-owner to continue to use part of his site for a temporary bridlepath.
+Signs have been put up at entrances to the site in order to explain the new (temporary) path route and these are also shown in red on the plan below.
 We hope that users of the bridlepath will appreciate this option and this will remain open until the new bridlepath can be opened.